applicaster/developer.applicaster.com/content/group-chat-setup/group-chat-setup.md

 This link has several parameters that need to be added:

-**Account** - The starlight account ID.
+**account** - The Starlight account ID (obtained as explained above).

-**Timeline** - The starlight timeline ID.
+**timeline** - The Starlight timeline ID (obtained as explained above).

-**Top Bar** (Optional) - If the value is set to 0, no top bar will appear (this is good for when displaying the group chat web inside the Group Chat Messenger app, for example, otherwise this is irrelevant).
+**topbar** (Optional) - If the value is set to 0, no top bar will appear (this is good for when displaying the group chat web inside the Group Chat Messenger app, for example, otherwise this is irrelevant).

-**Name** - Title of the groupchat which will appear at the top of the page.
+**name** - Title of the groupchat which will appear at the top of the page.

-**Image** - URL of an image of the groupchat which will appear in the right top corner of the page.
+**image** - URL of an image of the groupchat which will appear in the right top corner of the page.

-**Environment** - If the account is not in production, an environment must be specified (qa / demo / server).
+**environment** - If the account is not in production, an environment must be specified (qa / demo / server).

 **active** - Always add the parameter "active=1" to the inner chat.

 Here’s an example of what the link may look like once the parameters are configured: